 The sale of the most polluting fuels burned in household stoves and open fires will be phased out from next year to clean up the air, the government has said.
 Plans to phase out the sale of house coal and wet wood have been confirmed as part of efforts to tackle tiny particle pollutants known […]

 About Mark Snodgrass

-Meanwhile lets just say that we are proud Mark Snodgrass contributed a whooping 17 entries.
+But we are proud to say that Mark Snodgrass contributed 17 entries already.

 attachments Coffee Logs Carnethy Woodfuel are extremely excited about selling Coffee logs in addition to our traditional hardwood logs and briquettes.
 Each log is made from the grounds of approximately 25 cups of coffee which come from coffee shops, restaurants and instant coffee factories in the UK.
 The logs smell slightly of coffee when not […]

 In an effort to tackle air pollution, the UK government published its Clean Air Strategy 2019 this January.
 The document itself is a lengthy pledge to reduce the percentage of airborne pollutants across a variety of sectors by 2020 and 2030.
 It was inspired by recommendations made by the World Health Organisation and states that […]